Tray security policies

 We have fully functional automation systems in place which enable us to deploy changes to any of our applications in minutes.
 We typically deploy dozens of times a week (sometimes even a day) - so we are well placed to roll out a security fix quickly, should the need arise.

 We implement data encryption at rest and additional encryption for extra sensitive data like workflow authentications (API keys, access tokens etc..).
-See Authenticating Connectors
+See Authenticating Connectors page for more details.

 We redact sensitive data such as workflow authentications from workflow logs.